DeKalb County DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR DEKALB DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Besides your criminal case pending in DeKalb County or in any of the municipal courts in DeKalb County, you are likely facing a license suspension action.
-There is only a limited time to request this separate hearing that will be conducted by the Office of State Administrative Hearings to preserve your driving privileges.
-Whether you refused the State’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your officer to serve you notice of an administrative license suspension.
+Besides your criminal case pending in DeKalb County or any municipal courts in DeKalb County, you are likely facing a license suspension action.
+There is only a limited time to request this separate hearing that the Office of State Administrative Hearings (OSAH) will conduct to preserve your driving privileges.
+Whether you refused the State’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your officer to notify you of an administrative license suspension.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 DDS-1205 form